cmu-sei/crucible/docs/blueprint/index.md

  Integrations:

-- Gallery: Blueprint will add the collections, exhibits, cards, articles, team, and users specified on the MSEL.
+- Gallery: Blueprint will add the collections, exhibits, cards, articles, teams, and users specified on the MSEL.
 - CITE: Blueprint will add the evaluation, moves, actions, roles, teams, and users specified on the MSEL.
 - Player & Steamfitter: Blueprint will automate the adding of injects specified on the MSEL.